TRIP-Lab/itinerum-tripkit/docs/usage/config.rst

 Configuration
 =============

-Itinerum-datakit is configured by a global configuration object that is passed to the class at initialization.
-This can be created either as a Python file of global variables that is imported or defined as a bare class Config object and named ``datakit_config``.
+Itinerum-tripkit is configured by a global configuration object that is passed to the class at initialization.
+This can be created either as a Python file of global variables that is imported or defined as a bare class Config object and named ``tripkit_config``.

 ..  _ConfigAnchor:

 Generating the Configuration
 ----------------------------
-The following parameters are accepted by itinerum-datakit.
+The following parameters are accepted by itinerum-tripkit.

 .. tabularcolumns:: |p{6.5cm}|p{8.5cm}|